PatrykMarkiel/Sailing/README.md

 The player must strategically adjust their angle to maximize speed and maneuver effectively.

+Movement is realistic the sailboat can't turn in place.

 ---

 # Wind Mechanics

-Sailing boat is accelerates til it reaches n value or max speed(it depends of sail position)
+The Sailing boat is accelerates til it reaches n value or max speed(it depends of sail position)

 If the wind is blowing between the angles of the sail setting, speed is reduced to half of the maximum possible speed.